 For over 20 years, Dr. Finney has worked with state leaders to improve the public policies that govern higher education.
 She was vice president of the National Center for Public Policy and Higher Education for the past ten years.
 Prior to that, Dr. Finney was with the California Higher Education Policy Center and the Education Commission of the States.

 Dr. Finney is director of the Institute for Research in Higher Education (IRHE) and a Practice Professor at the Graduate School of Education of the University of Pennsylvania.
-She is currently directing a five-state study, sponsored by the National Center for Public Policy and Higher Education, to understand the relationship between a state’s policies for higher education and a state’s performance.
+She is currently directing a multi-state study, sponsored by the National Center for Public Policy and Higher Education, to understand the relationship between a state’s policies for higher education and a state’s performance.
 Dr. Finney developed and directed the nation’s first biennial state-by-state report card for higher education, Measuring Up.
 She was principal author of the 50 state-by-state report cards, Measuring Up 2000-2008.
 She has worked with governors and legislators from more than 25 states and has testified before congressional committees on higher education policy.
 Dr. Finney co-authored Public and Private Finance of Higher Education: Shaping Public Policy for the Future and Designing State Higher Education Systems for a New Century.
 She is currently co-authoring a forthcoming book, Financing Higher Education in an Era of Global Challenge.
 Dr. Finney has written articles and opinion pieces for AGB Reports (American Governing Boards), The Chronicle of Higher Education, State Government News, Spectrum (The Council of State Governments), Change: The Magazine for Higher Learning, and Education Week.

 Dr. Laura W. Perna is Professor in the Graduate School of Education and faculty fellow at the Institute for Urban Research at the University of Pennsylvania.
 Her research draws on multiple theoretical perspectives and a variety of analytical techniques to understand the ways that social structures, institutional practices, and public policies enable and restrict college access and success, particularly for racial/ethnic minorities and individuals of lower socioeconomic status.